This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 You could plant tomatoes and peppers in your new planting barrels one year and then plant them in the raised garden bed the following year.

-Here are various ways to increase your growing space, even in a limited amount of room.
+Here are various ways to increase your growing space, even in a little room.

 Consider ways to make these planting options work for you.
-If you usually garden in your backyard, consider adding vegetables to your front flower bed.
+Consider adding vegetables to your front flower bed if you usually garden in your backyard.

 Before starting crop rotation, you must consider if you even need to do it.
 Let me explain.
-If you are growing various crops in the same bed successional, this process might not even be needed.
+This process might not be required if you grow various crops in the same bed successional.
 I recently did a live stream with a master gardener, and we discussed this topic.
 You can watch that life below.

 Conclusion on how to rotate crops on raised beds